wazooinc/rails-api-with-authentication/README.md

 - Run `rake rswag` to generate
 - Once the server's running, the docs are available via browser at `/api-docs`

+## Future Considerations and TODO

+Depending on your API delivery needs and specific use case, there's always room for improvement on a project like this:
+- Update specs
+- One option is to introduce an API Gateway through something like AWS to cache often repeated requests on more static-y data responses
+- There are many types of API architecture out there for authentication, authorization and design
+- ...

 ## LICENSE

 Copyright 2022 Wazoo Enterprises Inc.